Installing Terminal Software and a Text Editor

 brew install --cask visual-studio-code

-Now change to the directory we just created and run SBT.
+To finish, change to the directory we just created and run sbt:

 cd creative-scala-template